Electronic Commerce Privacy Statement

 - Search terms used.

 Our sites make no attempt to identify individual visitors from this information: any personally identifiable information is not released to external parties without your consent unless required by law.

 Your Credit Card Data

-The University of Oregon contracts with service providers for the collection and processing of credit card information.
-During your transaction you will be redirected to a payment page that is hosted by one of our trusted service providers; NBS QuikPAY, Cybersource Authorize.NET, Elavon Virtual Merchant, or Paciolan eVenue etc. Our service providers are responsible for the privacy and security of your credit card data.
-They are listed on Visas Global registry of validated service providers.
+The University of Oregon contracts with a trusted service provider for the collection and processing of customer credit card information.
+During your transaction you will be redirected to a QuikPAY payment page that is hosted Nelnet Business Solutions, NBS is responsible for the privacy and security of your credit card data.
+They are listed on Visa's Global registry of validated service providers.
 Each year, independent security assessors validate their compliance with the Payment Card Industry Data Security Standards (PCI DSS).

 Caution on Links to Other Web sites

-Our website may contain links to other websites.
+Our site may contain links to other websites.
 Please be aware that the University is not responsible for the privacy practices of such other sites.
-The user is encouraged to be aware when they leave our website and to read the privacy statements of each and every website that collects information about you.
-This privacy statement applies solely to information collected by our website.
+The user is encouraged to be aware when they leave our site (domain uoregon.edu) and to read the privacy statements of each and every website that collects information about you.
+This privacy statement applies solely to information collected by our site.